tutorial

 }, [message]);

-Now that we've written all our code, let's test our extension with some real data in Foxglove Studio!
+Now that we've written all our code, let's test our extension with some real data in Foxglove!

 First, build your changes to your local extensions folder: